mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 1. Test that the VCD tenant portal can be accessed from source environment.
 1. Deploy a TestVM on the source with Network connected to the Single Network.
 1. Make a remote desktop connection to TestVM.
-1. Over the RDP try and connect to the tennat portal.
+1. Over the RDP try and connect to the tenant portal.
 1. If you are able to connect successfully you setup is operational.

 # Download PrimaryIO HDM